-03.1232

-LEGAL: HB 319 REMOVES THE REQUIREMENT THAT AN AFFIDAVIT BE SUBMITTED FOR SICK AND PERSONAL LEAVE AND REPLACES AFFIDAVIT WITH STATEMENT.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED

-PERSONNEL 03.1232

-- CERTIFIED PERSONNEL -

-Sick Leave

-NUMBER OF DAYS

-Full-time certified employees shall be entitled to ten (10) days of sick leave with pay each school year.

-Persons employed for less than a full year contract shall receive a prorata part of the authorized sick leave days calculated to the nearest one-half (1/2) day.
+03.1232 LEGAL: HB 319 REMOVES THE REQUIREMENT THAT AN AFFIDAVIT BE SUBMITTED FOR SICK AND PERSONAL LEAVE AND REPLACES AFFIDAVIT WITH STATEMENT.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED PERSONNEL 03.1232 - CERTIFIED PERSONNEL - Sick Leave Number of Days Full-time certified employees shall be entitled to ten (10) days of sick leave with pay each school year.
+Certified employees who work eleven (11) or twelve (12) months shall be entitled to eleven (11) or twelve (12) days of sick leave, respectively, with pay each school year.
+A sick leave day is equal to the employee's regular work day.
+Persons employed for less than a full year contract shall receive a prorata part of the authorized sick leave days calculated to the nearest $one-half(1/2)\frac{1}{2}$ day.
 Persons employed on a full year contract but scheduled for less than a full work day shall receive the authorized sick leave days equivalent to their normal working day.

-ACCUMULATION

-Sick leave days not taken during the school year in which they were granted shall accumulate without limitation to the credit of the certified employee to whom they were granted.

-DEFINITION

-Sickness shall mean personal illness, including illness or temporary disabilities arising from pregnancy.

-FAMILY ILLNESS/MOURNING

-Sick leave can also be taken for illness in the immediate family or for the purpose of mourning a member of the employee's immediate family.
-Immediate family shall mean the employee's spouse, children (including stepchildren and foster children), grandchildren, daughters-in-law and sons-in-law, brothers and sisters, parents, spouse's parents, grandparents, and spouse's grandparents, without reference to the location or residence of said relative and any other blood relative who resides in the employee's home.

-TRANSFER OF SICK LEAVE

-Teachers coming to the District from another Kentucky school district or from the Kentucky Department of Education shall transfer accumulated sick leave to the District.

-SICK LEAVE DONATION PROGRAM

-Under procedures developed by the Superintendent, certified employees who have accrued more than fifteen (15) days of sick leave may request to transfer sick leave days to another employee who is authorized to receive the donation.
+ACCUMULATION Sick leave days not taken during the school year in which they were granted shall accumulate without limitation to the credit of the certified employee to whom they were granted.
+DEFINITION Sickness shall mean personal illness, including illness or temporary disabilities arising from pregnancy.
+FAMILY ILLNESS/MOURNING Sick leave can also be taken for illness in the immediate family or for the purpose of mourning a member of the employee's immediate family.
+Immediate family shall mean the employee's spouse, children (including stepchildren and foster children), grandchildren, daughters-in-law and sons-in-law, brothers and sisters, parents, spouse's parents, grandparents, and spouse's grandparents without reference to the location or residence of said relative and any other blood relative who resides in the employee's home.
+TRANSFER OF SICK LEAVE Teachers coming to the District from another Kentucky school district or from the Kentucky Department of Education shall transfer accumulated sick leave to the District.
+SICK LEAVE DONATION PROGRAM Under procedures developed by the Superintendent, certified employees who have accrued more than fifteen (15) days of sick leave may request to transfer sick leave days to another certified or classified employee who is authorized to receive the donation.
 The number of days donated shall not reduce the employee's sick leave balance to less than fifteen (15) days.

-Certified employees are eligible to receive donated days if they meet the criteria established in statute
+Certified employees are eligible to receive donated days if they meet the criteria established in statute.
 Any sick leave not used shall be returned on a proportionate/pro-rated basis to employees who donated days.

-PERSONNEL 03.1232 (CONTINUED)

-Sick Leave

-SICK LEAVE BANK

-The Board may adopt a plan for a sick leave bank.
-Such a plan may include limitations upon the number of days an employee may annually contribute to and draw from the bank.
-Only those employees who contribute to the bank may draw upon the bank.
-Days contributed will be deducted from the days available to the contributing employee.
-The sick leave bank shall be administered according to the policy adopted by the Board.

-STATEMENT AFFIDAVIT

-Upon return to work a certified employee claiming sick leave must file a personal statementaffidavit or a certificate of a physician stating that the employee was ill or that the employee was absent for the purpose of attending to a member of the immediate family who was ill.1
+Sick Leave STATEMENT AFFIDAVFF Employees taking sick leave must record the absence in Aesop stating the reasons prior to the start of the absence.
+Upon return to work, a certified employee claiming sick leave must file a personal statement affidavit-or a certificate of a physician stating that the employee was ill or that the employee was absent for the purpose of attending to a member of the immediate family who was ill.
+I REFERENCES:

-REFERENCES: